sakamototomato/react-text-mediasia/README.md

 ### Backend

 As mentionned earlier in this document, the backend is already provided with its [own repo](https://git.mediasia-group.com/mediasia-interactive/asteroids-backend).
 The usage of the backend is descibred within the repository and a complete Postman collection is also provided to help you navigate the api clearly.

+### Icons

+All icons can be exported from Figma as SVG files.
+As we all love best practices, we expect you to build a webfont using these icons, and use the webfont in your CSS integration to position the icons on the pages.

 ## Resources